About CAF Rainier Squadron

 Today, CAF has nearly 13,000 members in every state and 28 countries.
 Members have formed units in 26 states and four countries.
 CAF museums and units have over 175 aircraft of more than 60 different types.

 Around 2016-2017, a local warbird pilot decided that, despite the Pacific Northwest having a good community of warbird pilots, organizations, and museums, it was missing the unique flavor of CAF.
-Officially formed in 2018, Rainier Squadron is the only Pacific Northwest unit of CAF.
+Officially formed in 2018, Rainier Squadron was the first Pacific Northwest unit of CAF.
 Over the next few challenging years, we worked to obtain and bring to flying status our first aircraft, a 1944 AT-19 which served in the UK Royal Navy.

 CO Emeritus / Founder